About the conferences

 Most commonly: We don’t have any concerns about the applicant, but we have limited space and don’t think they will be able to make as much use of the conference as the applicants we accept.
 Some common reasons are:

-Early in education or career (for example, an undergraduate, or someone with less than a year of professional experience)
+Early in education or career (for example, an undergraduate, or someone early in their professional experience)

 Working or planning to work in an area where EA Global is not likely to be very helpful (for example, someone focusing on mental health research or policy is likely to get more from the conference than someone focusing on providing direct mental health services as a therapist)

 Since some people have been to EA Global several times, we try to free up spaces for newcomers.
 If you've attended before, we may not take you every time in order to let someone else come for the first time.

 Occasionally: We’re mildly concerned about past behavior from the applicant that has caused, or that we expect would cause, negative experiences for other attendees.
 This could include a record of overconfidence, excessive self-promotion, or rudeness.
 We likely won’t go into detail about this when responding to applicants, but we will look for evidence that these behaviors have improved when we consider someone’s future applications.
 In some cases, we’ve seen people make positive changes over time and admitted them to subsequent EA Global conferences.

 Rarely: We have serious concerns about an applicant’s past behavior that we think might come up again at EA Global or with people they meet at EA Global (for example, harassment or fraud).

 What does it not mean if my application is rejected?

 It is not necessarily a judgement about the value of your project or work, and it is not intended to signal to funders or potential employees that they shouldn’t collaborate with you.

 It does not mean you are not part of the EA community.
 EA Global is just one of many ways to stay connected.